Data processing agreement

 Data Processor shall transfer de-identified medical imaging data via encrypted connections from Controller to Data Processor’s secure servers

-Data Processor shall safely store Controller’s data on behalf of Controller for the duration outlined in Data Processing Agreement on Data Processor’s servers
+Data Processor shall safely store Controller’s data for the duration outlined in Data Processing Agreement on Data Processor’s servers

-Data Processor shall make the data available to Controller and individuals appointed by Controller
+Data Processor shall make the data available to Controller and to all other users registered to eScan Academy at data Processors sole discretion

-Data Processor shall make available data processing tools (including but not limited to eScan Academy's online case editor and assignment dashboard) to Controller or individuals appointed by Controller
+Data Processor shall make available data processing tools (including but not limited to eScan Academy's online case editor and assignment dashboard) to Controller or all other users registered to eScan Academy at data Processors sole discretion

 Technical and Organisational Security Measures